opentrace-community/opentrace-cloud-functions/README.md

 #### Firebase Secret Access for Cloud Functions
 The default cloud function IAM user is `<project-id>@appspot.gserviceaccount.com`, it needs to be given the **Secret Manager Secret Accessor** role in order to read data from Secret Manager.
 This can be done at [IAM Admin](https://console.cloud.google.com/iam-admin/iam) page.

+**Note**: based on your Firebase configuration you might need to give the role to the `firebase-adminsdk-<random5chars>@project-id.iam.gserviceaccount.com` user instead.
+Please, check when you get to the [Test](#test) section below.

 ## Firebase Storage Buckets